ejcasper/Elk-Stack-Project/README.md

 - 10.0.0.7

 We have installed the following Beats on these machines:
-- _Specify which Beats you successfully installed_
+- _Specify which Beats you successfully installed:_
 - Filebeat
 - Metricbeat